NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 !!! note "Note"
      This option is only available for the nRF9160 DK and Nordic Thingy:91™.
+     You will not see it if you are using a different device, even if it is among the [supported devices](index.md#minimum-requirements-and-limitations).
 Select and program precompiled sample applications and modem firmware to your device.
 The samples enable the trace and [AT Host](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) prerequisites for the Cellular Monitor app.
 Modem firmware supporting trace is available with all samples, and you can choose to program the modem firmware or the application firmware, or both.
 The modem firmware needs only to be programmed once.

 See [Programming the nRF9160 DK firmware](./programming_91dk.md) and [Programming Nordic Thingy:91 firmware](./programming_thingy91.md) for detailed programming steps.